Rukundo-Justin/github/README.md

 # github
-this is done for only learni how the github works
+this is done for only learni how the github works?